Relaxed Candidate Set Models for Masked Data in Series Systems

 5. 5.

 Misspecification analysis.
-We characterized the bias that arises from incorrectly assuming C2 when masking is actually informative, providing guidance on when relaxed models are necessary.
+We characterized the bias that arises from incorrectly assuming C2 or C3 when masking is actually informative or parameter-dependent, providing guidance on when relaxed models are necessary.

 References